 RuPaul has been WERKING and serving the entertainment industry for decades while also boosting the confidence and fearlessness of drag queens around the world.

-The category pit him against the likes of Steve Harvey, Ryan Seacrest and Heidi Klum, to name a few.
+The category pitted him against the likes of Steve Harvey, Ryan Seacrest and Heidi Klum, to name a few.

 — RuPaul (@RuPaul) September 12, 2016

-RuPaul’s Drag Race is groundbreaking for a couple of reasons, one being it’s the first reality-competition show for drag queens.
-Another is that it airs on LOGO TV, a network that targets the LGBT community.
-In addition,winning an Emmy, further brings mainstream visibility to the LGBT community.
+RuPaul’s Drag Race is groundbreaking for a couple of reasons: First, it’s the first reality-competition show for drag queens.
+In addition, it airs on LOGO TV, a network that targets the LGBT community.
+And last, winning and Emmy further brings mainstream visibility to the LGBT community.

 Watch the Emmy-winner’s tear-jerking interview with Entertainment Tonight below.